Deaths of four migrants in Channel ‘heartbreaking’, says Foreign Secretary

 Foreign Secretary Lord Cameron said the “heartbreaking” deaths of four migrants as they tried to cross the English Channel showed “we’ve got to stop the boats”.

-Ministers have been informed that the migrants died in an attempt to launch from French waters, the PA news agency understands.
+Ministers have been informed that the people died in an attempt to launch from French waters, the PA news agency understands.

 The incident happened near Wimereux at around 2am on Sunday, triggering a major emergency response as 72 people, including 10 children, were rescued and taken to Calais while one person was rushed to hospital, French paper La Voix du Nord said.

-Speaking on Sunday With Laura Kuenssberg, Lord Cameron said: “It’s heartbreaking when these things happen, and the loss of life that takes place.
+Speaking on the BBC’s Sunday With Laura Kuenssberg, Lord Cameron said: “It’s heartbreaking when these things happen, and the loss of life that takes place.

 “And you can only think about what an appalling end it would be, and the cold waters of the Channel in the middle of the night.
 It breaks my heart to hear about it.